Judith Baragwanath: Career

 In the 1970s she worked as fashion editor for the newspaper the Sunday News and in the 1980s was fashion editor for The Sun.
 In 1982 she was approached by Warwick Roger to write for his new magazine Metro, as a columnist for a series called “Across Town”.
 He also wanted her to contribute to an anonymous gossip column called “Felicity Ferret.”
 This was intended to be both witty and scathing to a degree new to New Zealand readers.
 It was inspired by the gossip columns of UK magazines like Tatler, Private Eye and the Spectator.
 For years, few knew who “Felicity Ferret” was, although many suspected it was Baragwanath.
 The “Ferret” referred to Baragwanath, when she appeared in the column, as “Old Black Lips” to deter suspicion.
 It was axed in 2002.
 Although several writers contributed anonymously to the Ferret, Baragwanath is understood to have been its foremost writer.
 She was ideally placed to report on the scandalous behaviour of Auckland's pre-1987-crash social elite.
 As well as being a well-connected model and socialite, Baragwanath worked as a waitress and maître d' for a series of Auckland restaurants from the 1970s.

 A widely reported incident in 1974 did much for Baragwanath’s notoriety.
 Baragwanath attended a party at the Rose Gardens in Parnell, Auckland, at which her friend was waitressing.
 Elton John and his manager, John Reid, were also there.
 The atmosphere deteriorated after Reid asked for whisky, which wasn’t available.
-He remonstrated with one of the organisers who offered him a glass of champagne.
 Reid could not be mollified.
-“You’re an incompetent!” he is alleged to have shouted, and threw the champagne in William's face.
+“You’re an incompetent!” he is alleged to have shouted, and threw a glass of champagne in the face of party host Richard Wilson.
 “I lost my temper,” Baragwanath told Metro magazine in 1987.
-“I hate injustice and I said to him ‘What the f*** do you think you’re doing, you horrible little man?”
+“I hate injustice and I said to him ‘What the f*** do you think you’re doing, you horrible little man?”.
+Rolling Stone reported she stated “How could you do that to anyone, you rotten little bastard?”.
 “He said “Speak to me like that again and I’ll punch your lights out,” and next minute I was on the floor.
 Down I went.
-I had a black eye and was taken home (by my waitress friend) to my horrified mother and grandmother.”
-Baragwanath wasn’t Reid’s only victim that evening.
-He went on later the same night to become involved in a dispute with journalist David Wheeler which became physical.
+I had a black eye and was taken home to my horrified mother and grandmother.”
+Reid would then become involved in a dispute with journalist David Wheeler which became physical.
 Baragwanath and Wheeler decided to press charges.
-Reid’s defence, that he was under extreme pressure and hadn’t slept for nights, did not impress Mr Justice McMullin, and Reid spent 21 days in Mount Eden jail.
+Reid’s defence, that he was under extreme pressure and hadn’t slept for nights, did not impress Mr Justice McMullin, and Reid spent 21 days in Mount Eden gaol.
 He settled out of court with Baragwanath for NZ $2,500.
 Baragwanath bought her first car with the proceeds.

 Baragwanath has worked as a columnist for the Sunday Star Times, the New Zealand Listener, and Cuisine magazine.
 Since 2017 she has been a reviewer and occasional columnist for North & South, Metro magazine and The New Zealand Listener.